musca1997/discord-mini-bots/README.md

 1. A bot to grab stuff from RYM

-2. A bot with cryptocurency related functions
+2. A bot with cryptocurrency related functions

 3. A bot to grab stuff from Goodreads